VenusViolet/Module-12/README.md

 6. Licence

 ## Installation
-To access the webpage you can fork the repository so that you can start npm and express.
-Then you can start taking your own notes!
+To access the webpage you can fork the repository so that you can do npm start in the command line to begin it.

 ## Usage
-This accessible web application works when the user starts npm on the command line and the port 3000 listens to the live URL.
-Once this is completed, the webpage is live and notes can be taken.
+This accessible web application works when the user starts npm on the command line and uses MySQL database to store information in tables.
 ## Credits
-Instructor Eli Montoya assisted with this project.
+Instructor Eli Montoya and TA Kevin Long assisted with this project.

 ## Licence
 MIT License